Updated: January 04, 2021, for the 2021 tax and K-1 season.

 In addition to the sensitive information scrubbing covered in the email section above, follow these steps.
 Create an account with dropbox or your preferred tool.
 Create folders for each investor and upload the files to the individual folder.
 Share the folders one to one using the tool’s email invitation functionality.
 Each folder being shared only with the appropriate parties.
 Inform your investors via email (a bulk email is fine) that the K-1 files will be taken down after a determined period of time, and set a reminder to follow through.

-This is also a great branding opportunity, and a way to engage your investors at K-1 distribution.
-While your investors are accessing their K-1s, they can marvel at individualized portfolio performance reporting, access other documents, and browse any new offerings in your pipeline.
+This is also a great branding opportunity and a way to engage your investors when making K-1 distribution and storage easier and more secure for both you and your investors.
+While your investors are accessing their K-1s, they can appreciate their portfolio performance through visually appealing tables and charts, access other files, and browse new offerings in your pipeline that are seeking capital.

 Investment management software does secure and automated file sharing very well, but that is not the only functionality provided.
-So these systems can take a couple of weeks upfront to deploy and require a larger investment than the simple file sharing systems.
+So these systems can take a couple of weeks upfront to onboard and deploy, generally require a larger investment than the simple file sharing systems.

 How to do it right: